coreruleset/coreruleset/CONTRIBUTING.md

 skip
 skipAfter
 ```
-- Rule without explicit operator isn't allowed (ModSecurity defaults to `@rx`).
-You should write:
+- Rule operators must always be explicitly specified.
+Although ModSecurity defaults to using the `@rx` operator, for clarity `@rx` should always be explicitly specified when used.
+For example, write:
 ```
 SecRule ARGS "@rx foo" "id:1,phase:1,pass,t:none"
 ```